scmisa/game-engine-opengl/README.md

 2. **Install vcpkg**:
    - Follow the instructions to install vcpkg from the [vcpkg GitHub repository](https://github.com/microsoft/vcpkg).

-3. **Install FreeGLUT using vcpkg**:
+3. **Install GLFW and GLAD using vcpkg**:
    - Open a terminal and navigate to the vcpkg directory.
-   - Run the following command to install FreeGLUT:
+   - Run the following commands to install GLFW and GLAD:

      ```sh
+     .\vcpkg install glfw3:x64-windows
-     .\vcpkg install freeglut:x64-windows
+     .\vcpkg install glad:x64-windows
      ```

 4. **Configure Visual Studio Code**:
-   - Create a [.vscode](http://_vscodecontentref_/1) directory in your project folder.
+   - Create a `.vscode` directory in your project folder.
-   - Create a `tasks.json` file in the [.vscode](http://_vscodecontentref_/2) directory with the following content:
+   - Create a `tasks.json` file in the `.vscode` directory with the following content:

      ```json
      {